Pink Slams 'Troll' Who Insulted Her Appearance: 'I've Earned' Every 'Minute of My 38 Years'

 The always outspoken Pink has been known to clap back at her haters every now and then.
 So it should come as no surprise that the Grammy winner had no problem standing up to an internet “troll” on Wednesday who told her she looked “so old that should be named Purple instead.”

 “You must be from L.A.,” the mother of two wrote on Twitter.
 “Well, there are a few people left in the world that choose to age naturally.
-And I’ve earned every f—— minute of my 38 years.
+And I’ve earned every f—ing minute of my 38 years.
 How you lookin’ though?
 ‘Cause I never heard of ya ’til you put my name in your mouth.
 I shall call you little purple troll.”

 After her initial response, Pink then sent a tweet making her stance on aging clear once and for all.